mitchdz/ubuntu_20.10_vfio_gpu_passthrough/README.md

 # Ubuntu 20.04 VFIO Windows 10 VM with PCI passthrough Guide

 These notes document the setup for my personal computer and situation.
-Your situation may *and probably is* quite a bit different.
+Your situation may be *and probably is* quite a bit different.
 Use this guide as a reference.

 ---